chae1/TF-seq-matching/README.md

 ## TF-seq-matching
-Workflow
+Python script for following workflow:
-* read "1_sorted.csv" ~ "20_sorted.csv" to make a Transcription Factor (TF) sequence database
+* read Transcription Factor (TF) data "1_sorted.csv" ~ "20_sorted.csv" to make a TF sequence database
-* read a promoter sequence "SIRT3_promoter.txt" and find all TF and their positions by referencing database (fast string matching algorithm is used)
+* read a promoter sequence "SIRT3_promoter.txt" and find all TF and corresponding positions (fast string matching algorithm is used)
 * write results to "result.csv"

-Note: Modify file paths before use in "seq.py"
+To reproduce the results, modify the file paths used in the script "seq.py".